jtompkins/mangaka/README.md

 ```
 Usage: Mangaka [options]

-A script to download Manga pages and bind them into an ePub
+A script to download Manga pages and bind them into an ePub.

 Options:
   -V, --version                   output the version number